 The new law restricts moves within the state.
 Permission or court approval must now be given for any move that is more than 25 miles away, for residents of Chicago and the six surrounding counties of Cook, DuPage, Kane, McHenry, Lake and Will.
 In all other counties in Illinois, the restriction only applies to moves that are over 50 miles away.
 Moves which exceed the distances for which permission is not needed are also now considered a “substantial change in circumstances” for purposes of modifying a child custody agreement.

-What if we just can agree on the move with the kids?
+What if we just can't agree on the move with the kids?

 Many people are aware of the legal restrictions in Illinois on moving with the children during or after a divorce, but want to do it anyway.
 This is a problem when the other parent does not agree to the move.
 We have mediated the issue for divorced couples before, to help them reach an agreement before having to spend the money to go to court.
+In fact, this is the most frequently mediated issue that I see in my mediation practice.
 Sometimes a new agreement can be reached in mediation when neither side wants to risk going to court and are looking for a compromise, perhaps related to driving time or a shift in the parenting plan which still gives the other parent plenty of time with the kids.
 Many divorce decrees in Illinois actually require mediation before either party can go to court and ask for permission to move.
 We can help- call to speak with attorney Cadiz about the mediation process and whether or not you may be a good candidate.
 Mediation sessions are available at our Schaumburg and Itasca offices.